 Small boats must stay away from the open sea and seek the shelter of a harbour, river estuary or protected bay.

-Parked aircraft should be pointed into the direction of the wind and secured.
-Listen to the radio or TV for warnings and obey the instructions from the Disaster Management Officers.
+Parked aircraft should be pointed into the direction of the wind and secured Listen to the radio or TV for warnings and obey the instructions from disaster management officers.

 Description: Storm surges / High Seas